-These [not-so] business class photos appear to involve tail number EC-NXD, Iberia’s newest Airbus A350.
+These business class photos appear to involve tail number EC-NXD, Iberia’s newest Airbus A350.
 Flight tracking data shows that it has been flying mostly around Europe.
 Its longest recent flight took a little over four hours, going from Madrid to Dakar, in Senegal.
 Business passengers on short and medium-haul flights don’t expect the same perks as those flying long-haul.

 The reasons for this awkward arrangement have to do with supply chain limitations in the industry.
 Both Airbus and Boeing have highlighted these issues recently, affecting key components like engines.
 Usually, the traveling public doesn’t get any visual cues of these issues.
 The missing business seats in this Airbus A350 are a rare exception to this.

 In practice, the issue may be somewhat more complicated.
 The CL6720 seats are new for Recaro, with Iberia being its first customer for the A350.
 Existing Iberia A350s (this is the 14th) appear to have a previous Recaro business seat.
 Supply chain and other, pandemic-related issues, may have slowed down the certification process for the new seats, delaying their entry to service.